jerrinjosej/ML--Weather-Prediction/README.md

 ## Algorithm
 1. Load the weather dataset using pandas.
-2.Preprocess the data by handling missing values and sorting by time.
+2. Preprocess the data by handling missing values and sorting by time.
-3.Select features and create lag variables for temperature and PM2.5.
+3. Select features and create lag variables for temperature and PM2.5.
-4.Train Random Forest models to predict temperature and PM2.5 and save the models.
+4. Train Random Forest models to predict temperature and PM2.5 and save the models.

 ## Program:
 ```